rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ### Snapshots

-[Snapshot is an very effective method](/post/snapshots/) for saving changed and deleted data.
+[Snapshot is an effective method](/post/snapshots/) for saving previous versions of data and deleted files in case of a restore.

 ### Verify the synchronized data